 Berry-like fruits (drupes); red maturing to black

-Requires other viburnums near by to pollinate for good fruit production
+Requires other viburnums near by for pollination to promote good fruit production.

 Cultivars and their differences

-Alleghany hybrid leatherleaf viburnum (Viburnum x rhytidophylloides 'Alleghany'): Large, dense 10 to 12 feet high rounded habit; very dark green leathery leaves; flowers and fruits more abundantly.
-More cold hardy than hybrid parents.
+Alleghany hybrid leatherleaf viburnum (Viburnum x rhytidophylloides 'Alleghany'): Large, dense 10 to 12 feet high, rounded habit; very dark green leathery leaves; flowers and fruits more abundantly.
+More cold hardier than hybrid parents.

-Willowwood hybrid leatherleaf viburnum (Viburnum x rhytidophylloides 'Willowwood'): A 15' x 10' rounded shrub with arching branches; dark green leathery foliage; cold hardy in the Midwest.
+Willowwood hybrid leatherleaf viburnum (Viburnum x rhytidophylloides 'Willowwood'): A 10 to 15 feet high and 10 feet wide, rounded shrub with arching branches; dark green leathery foliage; cold hardy in the Midwest.